 Our feeling that something is suspicious about the FBI and Secret Service's ever-changing interpretation of the shot locations is growing by the hour.
 A 1-9-64 newspaper column by Robert Allen and Paul Scott only feeds this feeling.
 It reports: "The FBI has been asked to conduct further tests on the time required to fire three shots.
 Reason for this is new evidence that the second and third shots came in exceptionally rapid succession.
 It was the third shot that shattered the back of the President's head and fragmented.
 This has made very difficult determining whether that round was fired by the same rifle."
-Since it appears that someone either on the Commission or within the FBI has told Allen and Scott about this problem, we take heart that someone else has noticed what we thought only we had noticed--that the third shot in the re-enactment photos is much further down the street than the actual location where Kennedy was struck in the head, and that using the actual location puts the second and third shots far too close together to have both been fired by Oswald.
+Since it appears that someone either on the Commission or within the FBI has told Allen and Scott about this problem, we take heart that someone else has noticed what we thought only we had noticed--that the third shot in the re-enactment photos is much farther down the street than the actual location where Kennedy was struck in the head, and that using the actual location puts the second and third shots far too close together to have both been fired by Oswald.
 We hope things get straightened out before the FBI submits their impression of the shot locations.

 A few more witnesses are located, one of whose statements further support the "new evidence" discussed by Scott and Allen, that is, that the last two shots came in rapid succession.